When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Should You Stop Breastfeeding?

-The decision to stop breastfeeding is highly personal, and the timing is different for everyone.
+The decision to stop breastfeeding is highly personal.
+Every mother runs on a different timeline.

 Any stimulation to your breasts — sometimes even as simple as water running over them in the shower — can potentially prolong the process of milk drying up.